 How Callers & Texters Use Modern Hotlines

-Hotlines that help people in crisis with their mental health or substance abuse can help with finding treatment nearby, often referring callers to hospitals, mutual support groups, or inpatient rehabilitation.
 A drug or alcohol crisis can mean something different to everyone, but it might include relapse back into substance abuse after treatment, a suspected overdose, or a mental health crisis occurring while intoxicated.

-Crisis hotlines for mental health or substance abuse issues are also not intended to serve as a sole source of treatment.
+Crisis hotlines for mental health or substance abuse issues are not intended to serve as a sole source of treatment.
 One study examining repeated callers suggested there were concerns that some people did not have another source of counseling or medical help.
-But hotlines can be a gateway to finding other sorts of treatment.
-They often serve as a way for someone in crisis to get help finding treatment options, which might otherwise seem overwhelming.

 Crisis Hotlines Offering Immediate Support

 If you are in crisis, there is immediate help.
-These crisis line options can help:
+These crisis line options can help.

-• Substance Abuse and Mental Health Services (SAMHSA) Crisis Line: SAMHSA’s national helpline offers round-the-clock support for anyone experiencing a mental health or substance abuse crisis.
-SAMHSA is a government organization that provides detailed information on their website about mental and behavioral problems along with current evidence-based treatments.
-The person answering the crisis line can help you navigate treatment options near you.
+Substance Abuse and Mental Health Services (SAMHSA) Crisis Line | Anyone struggling with substance abuse issues | SAMHSA’s national helpline offers round-the-clock support for anyone experiencing a mental health or substance abuse crisis.
+SAMHSA is a government organization that provides detailed information on its website about mental and behavioral problems along with current evidence-based treatments.
+The person answering the crisis line can help you navigate treatment options near you. |

-• National Suicide Prevention Hotline: Many people struggling with mental health or substance abuse crises might consider self-harm.
-This hotline is available for callers who need to talk about painful feelings or thoughts, and get help for long-term support.
+National Suicide Prevention Hotline | People struggling with thoughts of suicide | Many people struggling with mental health or substance abuse crises might consider self-harm.
+This hotline is available for callers who need to talk about painful feelings or thoughts, and get help for long-term support. |

-• Disaster Distress Hotline: Maintained by SAMHSA, this hotline supports those overcoming stress related to natural or human-caused disasters.
-Experiencing these events can cause trauma and lead to post-traumatic stress disorder (PTSD).
-This hotline is targeted at reducing the intensity of immediate stress and then helping callers find support.
+Disaster Distress Hotline | Maintained by SAMHSA, this hotline supports those overcoming stress related to natural or human-caused disasters.
+Experiencing these events can cause trauma and lead to post-traumatic stress disorder (PTSD). | This hotline is targeted at reducing the intensity of immediate stress and then helping callers find support. |

-• Veterans Crisis Line: Former US Armed Forces service members are at greater risk of PTSD and other mental health and substance abuse conditions that are related to combat.
-This hotline is run by the Department of Veterans Affairs (VA) to support veterans in immediate need, and the service can help to coordinate long-term support for callers.
+Veterans Crisis Line | Veterans | Former U.S. Armed Forces service members are at greater risk of PTSD and other mental health and substance abuse conditions that are related to combat.
+This hotline is run by the Department of Veterans Affairs (VA) to support veterans in immediate need, and the service can help to coordinate long-term support for callers. |

 Boca Recovery Center’s 24-Hour Helpline